hipay/hipay-docs/hipay-enterprise-sdk-woocommerce/07-Module-configuration.md

 #### Plugin mode

 This setting is very important as it allows you to define whether payments will be processed on the HiPay Test or Production platform.
-By default, the plugin is in Sandbox mode, which means that payments will not be actually charged.
+By default, the plugin is in Test mode, which means that payments will not be actually charged.

 We strongly advise you to run tests before launching your site in Production mode.